SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 A very important setting is the Conversation Memory.
 You can specify, how many recent conversations will be memorized, so that you can refer to topics mentioned in previous conversations.
 Please not, that a larger memory will make your conversations with Aiden more natural, but it will take a little bit longer to generate an answer and, depending on the provider, it may cost a little bit more.

-You can also specify how long the answers of the Driving Coach can get ("# MaxTokens" - as a rule of thumb divide this number by 4 and you will get the maximum number of words in English), and you can also specify, how *creative* the answers will be.
+You can also specify how long the answers of the Driving Coach can get ("# Tokens" - as a rule of thumb divide this number by 4 and you will get the maximum number of words in English), and you can also specify, how *creative* the answers will be.

 The "Confirmation" choice allows you to specify, whether the Assistant will give you a short notice, when it has recognized a question or a command before the actual answer is computed.
 This can be very helpful in cases, where the underlying model or the GPT service provider is very slow, so that you know, that you have been understood.